collamaf/SimDaVinci/README.md

 - SourceEne[2]: kinetic energy of  decay electron(s)  giving a signal in Cmos [keV];
 - SourceIsotope: isotope of primary particle (0=Sr, 1=Y) giving a signal in Cmos;
 - Nev: storing number of events generated
-- OptPhotNo: number of optical photons passing from Cmos to SiPm per event;

 ```